 If you’ve been to an automotive industry conference in the past several years, you’ve likely seen service providers offering some combination of artificial intelligence, digital retailing, or subscription/alternative ownership solutions.
-They promise that these features will lead to increased loyalty, customer satisfaction and improved margins.
+They promise these features will increase loyalty and customer satisfaction and improve margins.

-Our relationships at Widewail offer us the opportunity to better understand the answer to these questions.
-We see the strategies and associated tactics our clients use to drive performance, while our technology listens to the feedback coming from customers who interact with the brand or physical location.
+Our relationships at Widewail allow us to better understand the answers to these questions.
+We see the strategies and associated tactics our clients use to drive performance while our technology listens to the feedback coming from customers who interact with the brand or physical location.

 Recently, we were fortunate enough to be connected to Kholida Karimova, PhD.
 Kholida is a member of Northeastern University’s Data Analytics Bootcamp and came to us in search of a dataset to use in her capstone project.
 As a young company, this was an incredible opportunity for Widewail to explore the value of the data we collect.

-Right about now, many of you are likely drawing your own conclusions about what we found.
+Right now, many of you are likely drawing conclusions about what we found.
 Keep reading.

 The data set included tens of thousands of reviews with a roughly equal distribution across sales and service profit centers.

-Results demonstrate that the distribution of the frequent terms from positive reviews for the entire dataset as well as by brand, dealership group and sales and service profit centers are very similar.
-Recurring patterns include:
+Results demonstrate that the distribution of the frequent terms from positive reviews for the entire dataset and by brand, dealership group and sales and service profit centers are very similar.

 Adjectives with a positive connotation, such as “wonderful,” “fantastic,” “exceptional”